Blog

 Read More →Tacoma: The 101st City

-May 13, 2021 by Sean Parnell in Defending the Electoral College
+May 13, 2021 by Sean Parnell in Electoral College

 One of concerns often expressed about the National Popular Vote interstate compact (NPV) is that voters from large metropolitan areas would dominate a direct presidential election while the concerns…